Darock-Studio/Darock-Bili/README_en.md

 >
 > I can write thousands of words of prose, and the words are gorgeous and full of love;
 >
-> If I am second year in high school,
+> If I am third year in high school,
 >
 > I will write a love letter, and the mystery of philosophy will be integrated into Jung and Freud;
 >